rafev/Gradio_pdf.RAG_utility/README.md

-# Gradio RAG utility for single pdf files
+# Gradio Retreival-Augmented Generation (RAG) utility for pdf files
+Ever have a large document that you need summarized, or have proprietary information you need to retrieve quickly?
+Retrieval-Augmented Generation (RAG) is a form of generative AI that can help.
 Within this repo there are two scripts to execute a web application for RAG tasks.
-Both scripts will generate a simple Retrieval-Augmented Generation (RAG) web application for single pdf documents via Gradio.
-However, there are differences in the implementation of each.
+Both scripts will launch a simple RAG web application for single pdf documents via Gradio.
+Each script showcases a different use-case, depending on the level of privacy desired. ```qabot.py``` uses an IBM LLM API for fast processing, but runs in IBMs cloud.
+Should users desire something run locally for privacy concerns, ```Huggingface_RAG.py``` provides that solution, using a medium weight LLM to balance performance and resources.

 ### qabot.py for Langchain 0.0 versions